gcziprusz/project-tmpl/README-SETUP.md

       <em>Figure 1: Screen recording of `sam pipeline bootstrap`.
 Several values have been replaced with fake or obfuscated values.
 Your list of AWS accounts may be different than what's shown here.</em>
    </details>

 2. Go to the "Settings" page of your teams GitHub repository and click on "Secrets", then "Actions".
 Click the "New repository secret" button, and set the Name to `AWS_ACCESS_KEY_ID`, and the Secret to the value shown in the prior step, and then click the "Add secret" button.
-Repeat this for `AWS_SECRET_ACCESS_KEY`, `COGNITO_USER_POOL_ID` and `COGNITO_USER_POOL_CLIENT_ID` as well.
+Repeat this for `AWS_SECRET_ACCESS_KEY`, `COGNITO_USER_POOL_ID` and `COGNITO_USER_POOL_CLIENT_ID`.

-When you have completed this you should see both listed in the "Repository secrets" section of this page.
-NOTE that you will only see the name, and not the secret.
+When you have completed this you should see each of them listed in the "Repository secrets" section of this page.
+NOTE that you will only see the name of the secret, and not the secret itself.
 This is expected.

 > **NOTE:** You will also see some "Organization secrets" listed at the bottom of the page like `GH_PACKAGE_REG_READ_PASS` and `GH_PACKAGE_REG_READ_USER` - you do not need to do anything with these.